Eligibility: Pell Grant recipients only, semester, year and/or summer programs.

 Eligibility: As of 2014, only former recipients of Sarah’s Wish Foundation scholarships are eligible to apply for funding from the Sarah’s Wish Foundation.Read More

-Eligibility: In-state tuition for students from SEC institutions participating in SEC study abroad programs.Read More
+Eligibility: In-state tuition for students from SEC institutions participating in SEC study away programs.Read More

 Eligibility: Fill out the short application at the link below which includes a 500 word essay on what the student hopes to learn from his/her host country.

-Amount: $1,000 study abroad scholarship and one travel backpack.
+Amount: $1,000 study away scholarship and one travel backpack.
 Two scholarships/year, one for the spring semester and one for the fall semester.

 Deadlines: Applications for Fall semester due in May and Applications for Spring due in December.Read More